Chill Out: Japan’s First Relaxation Drink backed by Coca-Cola

 I knew about it by reading an online news article and had wanted to try it someday.

 So when I found the canned drink there, I instantly decided to buy it.

 Chill Out Relaxation Drink

-Besides, this relaxation beverage is free from preservatives, artificial sweeteners, and colors.
+This beverage is free from caffeine, preservatives, artificial sweeteners, and colors.

 For your information, here are the specific ingredients and nutrition facts of the Chill Out drink.

 |High fructose corn syrup, Grape juice, Orange juice, Hemp seed extract, GABA, Hop extract, Carbonic acid, Acidifier, Theanine, Vitamin C|

 I’m unsure whether the Chill Out drink helped me relax because I’m almost always stress-free.